-Lil Nas X comes out via tweet on last day of pride month
+Lil Nas X comes out via tweet on last day of Pride month

 ATLANTA — On the last day of National LGBTQ Pride Month, rapper Lil Nas X has revealed that he is gay on Twitter.

-In a tweet detailing his latest Billboard chart-topping single “c7osure,” he shared a rainbow emoji along with a caption asking for listeners to pay attention to the song's lyrics, which describes the rapper coming to terms with himself.
+In a tweet detailing his latest single “c7osure,” Lil Nas X shared a rainbow emoji along with a caption asking for listeners to pay attention to the song's lyrics, which describes the rapper coming to terms with himself.

 “Some of y’all already know, some of y’all don’t care, some of y’all not gone fwm no more. but before this month ends i want y’all to listen closely to c7osure,” the Atlanta rapper wrote.